Hilbert's problems: Follow-ups

-Since 1900, mathematicians and mathematical organizations have announced problem lists but, with few exceptions, these have not had nearly as much influence nor generated as much work as Hilbert's problems.
+Mathematicians and mathematical organizations have announced numerous problem lists which have, with few exceptions, failed to generate nearly as much influence or work as Hilbert's problems.
+Notable examples include the Weil conjectures, Paul Erdős's problems, Thurston's 24 questions, and Smale's problems.

-One exception consists of three conjectures made by André Weil in the late 1940s (the Weil conjectures).
-In the fields of algebraic geometry, number theory and the links between the two, the Weil conjectures were very important.
-The first of these was proved by Bernard Dwork; a completely different proof of the first two, via ℓ-adic cohomology, was given by Alexander Grothendieck.
-The last and deepest of the Weil conjectures (an analogue of the Riemann hypothesis) was proved by Pierre Deligne.
-Both Grothendieck and Deligne were awarded the Fields medal.
-However, the Weil conjectures were, in their scope, more like a single Hilbert problem, and Weil never intended them as a programme for all mathematics.
-This is somewhat ironic, since arguably Weil was the mathematician of the 1940s and 1950s who best played the Hilbert role, being conversant with nearly all areas of (theoretical) mathematics and having figured importantly in the development of many of them.
+The four Weil Conjectures, made by André Weil in the late 1940s, are important to the fields of algebraic geometry and number theory.
+The first conjecture was proven by Bernard Dwork; a different proof of the first two, via ℓ-adic cohomology, was given by Alexander Grothendieck.
+The last and deepest of the Weil conjectures, an analogue of the Riemann hypothesis, was proven by Pierre Deligne.
+Both Grothendieck and Deligne were awarded the Fields Medal.
+However, the Weil conjectures were more like a single Hilbert problem in scope, and Weil never intended them as a programme for all mathematics.

-Paul Erdős posed hundreds, if not thousands, of mathematical problems, many of them profound.
-Erdős often offered monetary rewards; the size of the reward depended on the perceived difficulty of the problem.
+Erdős posed hundreds, possibly thousands, of problems, often offering monetary rewards; the size of the reward depended on the perceived difficulty of the problem.

+William Thurston published a list of 24 mathematical problems in a 1982 paper, but Thurston's list was focused on problems from geometric topology of 3-dimensional manifolds, unlike Hilbert's list that covered many different branches of mathematics, Also unlike Hilbert's problems, many of which took decades to resolve or are still open, 22 of 24 Thurston's problems were resolved in 30 years after publication.

-The end of the millennium, which was also the centennial of Hilbert's announcement of his problems, provided a natural occasion to propose "a new set of Hilbert problems".
-Several mathematicians accepted the challenge, notably Fields Medalist Steve Smale, who responded to a request by Vladimir Arnold to propose a list of 18 problems (Smale's problems).
+Several mathematicians proposed problem lists at the turn of the millennium, such as Fields Medalist Steve Smale who responded to a request by Vladimir Arnold to propose a list of 18 problems.

 At least in the mainstream media, the de facto 21st century analogue of Hilbert's problems is the list of seven Millennium Prize Problems chosen during 2000 by the Clay Mathematics Institute.
 Unlike the Hilbert problems, where the primary award was the admiration of Hilbert in particular and mathematicians in general, each prize problem includes a million-dollar bounty.
+While most of Hilbert's problems were not recognised widely in mathematical community before publication of his list, all of Millennium Prize Problem was well-known from decades and earned many attempted proofs.
 As with the Hilbert problems, one of the prize problems (the Poincaré conjecture) was solved relatively soon after the problems were announced.

 The Riemann hypothesis is noteworthy for its appearance on the list of Hilbert problems, Smale's list, the list of Millennium Prize Problems, and even the Weil conjectures, in its geometric guise.
 Although it has been attacked by major mathematicians of our day, many experts believe that it will still be part of unsolved problems lists for many centuries.
 Hilbert himself declared: "If I were to awaken after having slept for a thousand years, my first question would be: Has the Riemann hypothesis been proved?"